The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

-Robba's and Dwork-Robba's local decompositions take in account only spectral radii, because over-solvable radii are not invariant by localization.
-For this reason Dwork-Robba's local decompositions (at the points of type $2$, $3$, and $4$) do not glue, and they do not give the global decomposition.
-We then \emph{augment} the Dwork-Robba decomposition of the stalk $\Fs_x$ by taking in account the decomposition of the trivial submodule of $\Fs_x$ coming from the existence of solutions converging in a disk containing $x$, i.e. taking in account over-solvable radii.
+Now, Robba's and Dwork-Robba's local decompositions (over $\H(x)$ and $\O_{X,x}$ respectively) take into account only spectral radii (at the points of type $2$, $3$, and $4$).
+One of the reasons is that over-solvable radii are truncated by the localization process (cf. Section \ref{Local nature of spectral radii.}).
+A consequence of this truncation is that Dwork-Robba's local decompositions do not glue (and no global decomposition is given in literature, as we already mentioned).
+In order to deal with this issue, we \emph{augment} the Dwork-Robba decomposition of the stalk $\Fs_x$, for all $x\in X$, by taking in account the decomposition of the trivial submodule of $\Fs_x$ coming from the existence of solutions converging in a disk containing $x$, i.e. taking in account over-solvable radii.
 This augmented decomposition of $\Fs_x$ glues without any obstructions, and it provides the existence of $\Fs_{\geq i}$.

-In Theorem \ref{Intro : Thm : Main} we actually use the continuity of the radii $\R_{S,i}(-,\Fs)$ (cf. proof of Proposition \ref{Prop : extended by continuity}).
-Implicitly we also use the local finiteness of $\Gamma_{S,i}(\Fs)$, since for $i\geq 2$ the continuity is an indirect consequence of the finiteness (cf. \cite{NP-I} and \cite{NP-II}).\\
+In this gluing process, Theorem \ref{Intro : Thm : Main} actually uses in a crucial way the continuity of the radii $\R_{S,i}(-,\Fs)$ (cf. proof of Proposition \ref{Prop : extended by continuity}).
+Implicitly, we also use the local finiteness of $\Gamma_{S,i}(\Fs)$, since for $i\geq 2$ the continuity is an indirect consequence of the finiteness (cf. \cite{NP-I} and \cite{NP-II}).

-In the second part of the paper, we provide an operative description of the controlling graphs, that is essential, for instance, to fulfill the assumptions of the above theorems.

-As a consequence we obtain, in section \ref{section : explicit bound}, a bound on the number of edges of $\Gamma_{S,i}(\Fs)$.
-We prove that this number is controlled by the knowledge of the slopes of the radii at a certain \emph{locally finite} family of points, that are roughly speaking those where the super-harmonicty fails.

-If $X$ is a smooth geometrically connected projective curve, then we find \emph{unconditional} bounds, in the sense that they depend only on the geometry of the curve and the rank of $\Fs$, not on the equation itself.

-In particular, when $i=1$, we prove the following neat result: \begin{thm-intro}[cf. Cor. \ref{cor:RS1edge}] Let $X$ be a smooth geometrically connected projective curve of genus~$g\ge 1$.
-Let~$\NE_S$ be the number of edges of the skeleton $\Gamma_{S}$ of the weak triangulation.
-Then the number of edges of $\Gamma_{S,1}(\Fs)$ is at most

-\end{thm-intro} Similar bounds are derived if $i\geq 2$.
-The key point in the proof of Theorem \ref{Thm-intro: key point} is the control of the \emph{locus of failure} of the super-harmonicity property of the partial heights of the convergence Newton polygon, as in \cite{NP-I}.
-In particular, in section \ref{Weak super-harmonicity of partial heights}, we use the local part of the decomposition theorem to reprove a formula of \cite[Thm.
-5.3.6]{Kedlaya-book} describing the Laplacian of the partial heights of the convergence Newton polygon (cf. Thm. \ref{Prop : Laplacian}).
-We extend it by taking into account solvable and over-solvable radii.